 Glass is an ideal substrate for advanced photonics applications, offering:

-At FEMTOprint, we leverage ultrafast femtosecond laser microfabrication to create 3D glass microstructures with sub-micron resolution.
+At FEMTOPRINT, we leverage ultrafast femtosecond laser microfabrication to create 3D glass microstructures with sub-micron resolution.

 What We Enable: